APRIL 14, 2019 | WRITTEN BY MOLLY

 Although swimming is a great way for a Shih Tzu to get exercise, they simply aren’t built for a long strenuous work out.

-This makes breathing in air even more difficult for them.
+By extending their head back, makes breathing in air even more difficult for them.

 These are some pretty significant issues to consider, when swimming with a Shih Tzu.